EvanDotPro/youtube-chat-logger/README.md

 # Basic YouTube Chat Logger

 This is a very simple app that logs YouTube chat to a text file in a customizable format.
-It was created for [ModderPaulScambaits](https://twitch.tv/ModderPaulScambaits), but feel free to use it if this is something you might find useful.
+It was created for my friend [ModderPaulScambaits](https://twitch.tv/ModderPaulScambaits), but feel free to use it if this is something you might find useful.

 ### Installation